configcat/docs/website/docs/targeting/targeting-rule/user-condition.md

 The *comparison attribute*'s value from the [User Object](../../user-object) is compared to the *comparison value* you set on the Dashboard.
 The comparison is done according to the selected comparator and will result in true or false.
 This will be the result of the condition.

-For more details on the evaluation of User Conditions, please refer to the [feature flag evaluation](../../feature-flag-evaluation).
+For more details on the evaluation of User Conditions, please refer to [Feature Flag Evaluation](../../feature-flag-evaluation).

 ## How to set a User Condition?